A Colonist Who Supported American Independence From Great Britain

 My contribution to the cause was modest but meaningful.
 I used my skills to forge tools and weapons for the local militia, providing them with the means to defend themselves and their communities.
 I also participated in the boycotts, refusing to purchase British goods and encouraging others to do the same.
 My forge became a meeting place for patriots, a sanctuary where we could discuss strategy and plan our next moves in secret.

 The repeal of the Stamp Act in 1766 offered a brief glimmer of hope, a sign that perhaps the Crown was listening to our concerns.
-However, this reprieve was short-lived.
+Still, this reprieve was short-lived.
 The passage of the Townshend Acts in 1767, which imposed taxes on goods like tea, glass, and paper, reignited the flames of discontent.
 The cycle of oppression and resistance continued, each act of British tyranny further fueling our determination to break free.

 The Boston Massacre in 1770, where British soldiers fired upon a group of unarmed colonists, killing five, was a watershed moment.
 It galvanized public opinion against the British and solidified the belief that the Crown was willing to use violence to suppress our dissent.
 The event was widely publicized throughout the colonies, further inflaming tensions and paving the way for more radical action.